EmbedJournal/embedjournal/_posts/2013-04-21-hello-world.md

 Like I said, the primary focus of most of my reading will be on Embedded Systems.
 But that doesn't stop there,A it's includes a lot of interesting fields such as robotics, computer vision, needless-to-say - electronics and a lot many more that I learn on a regular basis.

 I will try to document all my future projects here.
 Hopefully someone somewhere will find it useful along the way.
-I may not be very frequent at posting content.
-But when I do post something, I will try to make it as readable as possible.
+I may not be very frequent at posting content, but when I do post something, I will try to make it as readable as possible.
 After all isn't that the whole point?